dvlab-research/UVTR/README.md

   <img src="projects/docs/uvtr.png"/>
 </div><br/>

-This project provides an implementation for the paper "[Unifying Voxel-based Representation with Transformer for 3D Object Detection](https://arxiv.org/abs/2206.00630)" based on [mmDetection3D](https://github.com/open-mmlab/mmdetection3d).
+This project provides an implementation for the NeurIPS 2022 paper "[Unifying Voxel-based Representation with Transformer for 3D Object Detection](https://arxiv.org/abs/2206.00630)" based on [mmDetection3D](https://github.com/open-mmlab/mmdetection3d).
 UVTR aims to unify multi-modality representations in the voxel space for accurate and robust single- or cross-modality 3D detection.

 ## Preparation
 This project is based on [mmDetection3D](https://github.com/open-mmlab/mmdetection3d), which can be constructed as follows.